Salary Calculator 2025/26 – Calculate Your Take Home Pay

 Student Loan Repayments

-- Charitable Donations: If you donate to charity through Gift Aid, your donations are taken from your salary before tax, reducing your taxable income.
+- Charitable Donations - When you donate to a charity through Gift Aid, your contribution gets deducted from your salary before taxes are applied.
+So, your taxable income goes down, which means you end up paying less tax overall.

 FAQs on Bring Home Salary Calculator